di-unipi-socc/kube-hound/data/examples/openapi_security/README.md

 # Test OpenAPI security schemes analysis

-echo_no_schemes.yaml contains an OpenAPI specification with missing SecuritySchemes component echo_no_security.yaml contains an OpenAPI specification where the POST /echo endpoint is missing
+- `echo_no_schemes.yaml` contains an OpenAPI specification with missing SecuritySchemes component
-    the security field
+- `echo_no_security.yaml` contains an OpenAPI specification where the POST /echo endpoint is missing the security field
-echo_security_override contains an OpenAPI specification where the POST /echo endpoint is
+- `echo_security_override.yaml` contains an OpenAPI specification where the POST /echo endpoint is overriding the global security policy with an empty policy
-    overriding the global security policy with an empty policy echo_basic_auth contains an OpenAPI specification where the POST /echo endpoint is secured through Basic HTTP authorization, but the service is not declared external nor it preforms authorization
+- `echo_basic_auth.yaml` contains an OpenAPI specification where the POST /echo endpoint is secured through Basic HTTP authorization, but the service is not declared external nor it preforms authorization